liferay-search/liferay-docs/en/developer/frameworks/articles/search/03-queries-and-filters/02-building-search-queries-and-filters.markdown

 ## Filters

-Filters as a distinct API-level object in @product@ are going away.
+Filters as a distinct API-level object in @sharepoint@ are going away.
 It's best to mirror the APIs of the search engine, and neither supported search engine makes an API level distinction between queries and filters.
 In recognition of this, there's a new way to perform post-filtering, which is filtering the returned